chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 The notation for sigma reduction is meant to evoke the idea of a vector dot project.
 The analogy to a vector projection is indeed apt.
 While not a strict mathematical equivalence, it captures the idea of transforming the string from its original form (with Delimiters) onto a reduced space (without Delimiters), similar to how a vector can be projected onto a subspace.

-The *σ*-reduced alphabet (*Σ'*) can be seen as a subspace within this higher-dimensional space, consisting of only the non-Delimiter dimensions.
-The sigma reduction function (*s ⋅ Σ'*) acts as a projection operator, mapping the String onto this subspace by eliminating the components corresponding to the Delimiter character (*σ*).
+The *σ*-reduced alphabet (**Σ**:sub:`σ`) can be seen as a subspace within this higher-dimensional space, consisting of only the non-Delimiter dimensions.
+The sigma reduction function (**S ⋅ Σ**:sub:`σ`) acts as a projection operator, mapping the String onto this subspace by eliminating the components corresponding to the Delimiter character (*σ*).

+Note that a *σ-reduction* is not a one-to-one operation.
+It is possible for the *σ-reduction* of a palindrome to map onto a totally different sentence, not necessarily a palindrome.

+As an example, consider the (partial, ignoring punctuality) Palindromes *ᚠ = "madam im adam"* and *ᚢ = "mad am i madam"*.
+The *σ-reduction* of both of these Sentences would map to the *σ-reduced* value of *madamiadam".

+Both the Palindrome and the alternative Sentence have the same *σ-reduction*, despite having different meanings and grammatical structures.
+This highlights the ambiguity that can arise from removing spaces, as the original word boundaries and sentence structure are lost.

+During a *σ-reduction*, information in lost with respect to the following semantic categories,

+  - Word Boundaries: The spaces between words, which are crucial for parsing and understanding the sentence, are eliminated.
+  - Sentence Structure: The grammatical structure of the sentence, the relationships between words and phrases, becomes ambiguous.
+  - Prosody and Rhythm: The pauses and intonation that contribute to the meaning and expression of the sentence are lost.

+However, some semantic information is preserved.
+The individual words themselves, or at least their character sequences, remain present in the *σ-reduced* string.
+The next theorem proves semantic content is retained during the *σ-reduction* of a Sentence.

+**Theorem 3.1.1** ∀ ζ ∈ C:sub`L`, ∃ α ∈ L: α ⊂:sub:`s` ( Ζ ⋅ Σ:sub:`σ` )

+This theorem can be stated in natural language as follows: Given the *σ-reduction* of a Sentence, there exists a Word in its Language that is contained in the *σ-reduced* string.

+Assume *ζ ∈ C*:sub:`L`.
+Let **Ζ** be the Character-level set representation of *ζ*.

+By the Axiom of Word Extraction (S.3),

+    1. ∀ ζ ∈ C*:sub:`L`, ∀ α ∈ W:sub:`ζ`: α ∈ L.

+Since *ζ* is a sentence, it must contain at least one word.
+Therefore, W:sub:`ζ` is not empty.
+Let *α* be any word in **W**:sub:`ζ`:.

+By Definition 2.1.3 of the Word-level set representation, *α* is a contiguous subsequence of non-Delimiter Characters in **Ζ**.
+Therefore, *α* is contained in **Ζ ⋅ Σ**:sub:`σ`, which is what was to be shown. ∎

-**Theorem 3.1.1** ζ ∈ K → [ inv(ζ ⋅ Σ') = inv(inv(ζ ⋅ Σ')) ]
+**Theorem 3.1.2** ζ ∈ K → [ inv(ζ ⋅ Σ') = inv(inv(ζ ⋅ Σ')) ]

 In natural language, this theorem can be stated in natural language as follows: If a Sentence in a Corpus is invertible, then its invertibility is invariant under sigma reductions.

-Outline:
+(TODO: Need to prove this!
+This theorem is critical!)

+Outline of Potential Proof:

-1. If a sentence is invertible, then
+  1. Theorem 2.3.5: If a Sentence is invertible, then all of its Word are invertible.
+  2. Delimiter Axiom W.1: no Words contain Delimiter.
+  3. Therefore, each segment of a sigma-reduce Sentence is invertible.
+  4. TODO: may need a corollary that says if ζ=st, where st is the concatenation of s and t, then inv(ζ)=inv(t)inv(s), where inv(t)int(s) is the concatenation of the inverses of s and t.
+  5. Need to show because each segment is invertible, a double inversion perserves the order of the words.

-(TODO: this is crucial.
-Need to prove this.
-Will probably need Theorem 1.2.2 ( inv(inv(s)) = s ) and Theorem 2.4.4 ( δ(ζ) = δ(inv(ζ)) ).
+(TODO: Will probably need Theorem 1.2.2 ( inv(inv(s)) = s ) and Theorem 2.4.4 ( δ(ζ) = δ(inv(ζ)) ).
 Once this is proved, it will follow that the definition of perfect palindromes satisfies Definition 3.1.2, and then imperfect palindromes can be defined as the set difference of Palindromes and Perfect Palindromes.)

-Palindromes
-^^^^^^^^^^^
+Aspect
+^^^^^^

+(TODO: introduction)

-**Definition 3.1.2: Syntactical Palindromes**
+**Definition 3.1.2: Palindromes**

 Palindromes are defined as the set of Sentences **P** that satisfy the following formula,

     ζ ∈ P ↔ ζ ⋅ Σ' = inv(ζ ⋅ Σ')

 (TODO: explain)

-**Definition 3.1.3: Perfect Palindromes**

-Perfect Palindromes are defined as the set of Sentences **PP** that satisfy the following formula,

-    ζ ∈ PP ↔ ζ = inv(ζ)

-**Theorem 3.1.2** PP ⊂ K

-In natural language, this theorem can be stated as follows: Perfect Palindromes are a subset of the Invertible Sentences in a Corpus.

-(TODO: Need to prove this with the definition of invertible sentences)

-**Theorem 3.1.2**  PP ⊂ P

-(TODO: Need prove this.
-Need to prove that invertible sentences maintain their invertibility under sigma reductions in Theorem 3.1.1 first)

-**Definition 3.1.4: Imperfect Palindromes**

-Imperfect Palindromes are defined as the set of Sentences **IP** that satisfy the following formula,

-    ζ ∈ P - PP

-TODO: trim

 Focus on Essence: It distills the core property of palindromes – their symmetrical nature – by focusing on the sequence of characters without the distraction of spaces.
 Handles Perfect and Imperfect Palindromes: